Maleficent: Mistress of Evil: Development

 On June 3, 2014, following the release of the first film, Angelina Jolie hinted that a sequel to Maleficent was a possibility.
 On June 15, 2015, Walt Disney Pictures announced that the sequel was in the works and that Linda Woolverton would return to write the screenplay for the film.
-Although Jolie's return to the sequel was not yet certain, the script was intended to be written with her in mind.
-In addition, Joe Roth was reported to return as producer of the film.
 On April 25, 2016, Disney officially confirmed Jolie's return as the title character.
-On August 29, 2017, it was reported that Jez Butterworth would rewrite Woolverton's script while Roth was confirmed as returning as producer.
+On August 29, 2017, Joe Roth was confirmed as returning as producer.
 In September 2017, Jolie stated that they "have been working on the script and this is going to be a really strong sequel."
 On October 3, 2017, Deadline reported that the film would be directed by Joachim Rønning and it would start filming in the first quarter of 2018.

 Casting

 In April 2018, Ed Skrein was cast in the film to play a dark fae, with Elle Fanning returning to play Princess Aurora from the previous film.
 Michelle Pfeiffer was also added as a character described as a queen, later clarified to be an evil queen named Queen Ingrith.

-In May 2018, it was announced that Harris Dickinson would replace Brenton Thwaites in the role of Prince Phillip, due to scheduling conflicts with the latter actor.
+In May 2018, it was announced that Harris Dickinson would replace Brenton Thwaites in the role of Prince Philip, due to scheduling conflicts with the latter actor.
 Later it was also confirmed that Jenn Murray, David Gyasi, Chiwetel Ejiofor and Robert Lindsay had also joined the cast.
 Sam Riley, Imelda Staunton, Juno Temple and Lesley Manville were also confirmed to reprise their roles from the prior film.
 In June 2018 Judith Shekoni joined the cast.

+Costume design

+Ellen Mirojnick, who had previously worked on The Greatest Showman, Starship Troopers, and Fatal Attraction, was in charge of creating costumes for the film.
+Mirojnick drew inspiration fine art and paintings, as well as nature and the Renaissance era.